aframevr/aframe/docs/components/renderer.md

 when in stereo rendering mode on certain systems.
 The value should be in the range of 0 to 1, where 0 is the minimum and 1 the maximum amount of foveation.
 This is currently supported by the Oculus Browser.

-### sortObjects
+### sortTransparentObjects

+[sorting]: ../introduction/faq.md#what-order-does-a-frame-render-objects-in

 Sorting is used to attempt to properly render objects that have some degree of transparency.
 Due to various limitations, proper transparency often requires some amount of careful setup.
-By default, objects are not sorted, and the order of elements in the DOM determines order of rendering.
+By default, transparent objects are not sorted, and the order of elements in the DOM determines order of rendering.
 Re-ordering DOM elements provides one way of forcing a consistent behavior, whereas use of `renderer="sortObjects: true"` may cause unwanted changes as the camera moves.

+Some more background on how A-Frame sorts objects for rendering can be found [here][sorting]

 ### physicallyCorrectLights